gdesouza/conflux/docs/sessions/README.md

 3. **Focus on decisions**: Emphasize why choices were made, not just what was done
 4. **Include lessons learned**: Help future development avoid pitfalls
 5. **Reference commits**: Link to relevant git commits for detailed code changes
+6. **Record AI model**: If an AI assistant participated, include an `AI Model` line near the top for provenance

 ## Integration with Git